tazjel/envin/README.rst

  - Vim (7.4)
  - Postfix

+Tested with Ubuntu 12.04

 Installation
 ============

      python3 setup.py install

-Note: by default will be installed in user's home.
+Note: by default package will be installed in user's home.

 Usage